Tag: technology

 NGINX Proxy and SSL

-Finally, need to install nginx and certbot, configure SSL, configure and NGINX.
+Finally, we need to install nginx and certbot and configure SSL and NGINX.

 YAML